- Anchorage STrEaM Academy

 - Academic Policy Committee

-Founder Seat (P) Vacant - (held for Founder upon request)
+Founder Seat (Q) Vacant - held for Founder upon request (renews annually in October)

 Board Excused Absent: